What to Do if You Are Not Treated Fairly in Court

 - Does not let you raise valid claims

-The justice should also not say things that make you believe that he or she is biased against you because of your:
+- Says things that make you believe that he or she is biased against you because of race, gender, religion, income, etc.

 Here are some other examples of unfair treatment in eviction cases: